 They are giants but we are millions

 Slow Food started in Italy in the 1980s as a counter movement against the introduction of Fast Food and the opening of the first McDonalds near the Spanish Steps in Rome.
-Its mission was to counter the disappearance of local food traditions and peoples' decreasing interest in the food they eat and where it comes from.
+Its mission became to counter the disappearance of local food traditions and peoples' decreasing interest and connection with the food they buy and eat.

 Since then, Slow Food has grown into a global, not-for-profit, volunteer based movement that actively protects biodiversity and promotes good, clean and fair food in over 150 countries around the world.